Trio Excelsior!

 Cello

-Finnish-American cellist Elina Snellman-Lang began her musical studies in Finland.
-She continued at the Buchmann-Mehta School of Music in Tel Aviv, and received her MM Degree from the Mannes College of Music in New York City.
+Finnish-American cellist Elina Snellman-Lang began her musical studies in Finland, and continued at the Buchmann-Mehta School of Music in Tel Aviv.

-Elina has participated in the Spoleto, OK, Mozart, Bard Summerscape and InterHarmony International Music Festivals.
+She was a former principal cellist of the Herzliya Chamber Orchestra and winner of the orchestra's solo competition.
+Elina has participated in the Spoleto, OK Mozart, Bard Summerscape and InterHarmony Music Festivals.

 (c) 2025 - All materials are copyrighted and belong to Trio Excelsior Web design by Shoshana Kertesz